techidaily/site-windows11/source/_posts/cutting-clutter-best-windows-apps-to-disable.md

  CCleaner was once a trusted Windows app for cleaning junk, but its reputation went downhill after it was acquired by Avast.
 Past issues include forced updates without permission, data collection that enabled itself even if you disabled the function, and the software distributing malware unknowingly.

- When[we looked at CCleaner in 2020](https://www.makeuseof.com/tag/time-trust-ccleaner/) , we found that it had cleaned up its act but was still largely unnecessary.
+ When [we looked at CCleaner in 2020](https://www.makeuseof.com/tag/time-trust-ccleaner/) , we found that it had cleaned up its act but was still largely unnecessary.
 You'll find suitable cleaning tools elsewhere, including those built into Windows itself.
-Follow[our step-by-step guide to cleaning your PC](https://www.makeuseof.com/tag/best-way-clean-windows-10-step-step-guide/) and you can say goodbye to CCleaner.
+Follow [our step-by-step guide to cleaning your PC](https://www.makeuseof.com/tag/best-way-clean-windows-10-step-step-guide/) and you can say goodbye to CCleaner.

 ## 3\.
 Crappy PC Cleaners

  Many people have installed (or accidentally installed) a PC-cleaning app at some point.
-The majority of these products range from useless to harmful, as[registry cleaners don't improve the performance of Windows at all](https://www.makeuseof.com/tag/registry-cleaner-difference/) .
+The majority of these products range from useless to harmful, as [registry cleaners don't improve the performance of Windows at all](https://www.makeuseof.com/tag/registry-cleaner-difference/) .
 If you find garbage like MyCleanPC or PC Optimizer Pro in the list of your installed apps, you should remove them.

  Read our guide to cleaning mentioned above for a proper cleanup method.
-If your computer feels slow, try some[ways to make Windows faster](https://www.makeuseof.com/tag/windows-10-faster-performance/) .
+If your computer feels slow, try some [ways to make Windows faster](https://www.makeuseof.com/tag/windows-10-faster-performance/) .

 ## 4\. uTorrent